EZ-Robotics/EZ-Site/projects/2023-03-21-pure-pursuit/index.md

     a_target = absolute_angle_to_point(target.x, target.y) + add;
   }

-  // Compute angle PID and find shortest path to angle aPID.set_target(relative_angle_to_point(a_target));
+  // Compute angle PID and find the shortest path to the angle aPID.set_target(relative_angle_to_point(a_target));
   aPID.compute(0);
 ```